mainej/re-stated/README.md

    (state/transition-after [:some :where] fsm :fsm-event)
    ```

-To satisfy the third requirement, we want:
+To satisfy the third requirement—actions for machines to dispatch events—we want:
 1. clj-statecharts actions that dispatch fixed re-frame events.
 We'll use these
    in state machines, in transition/entry/exit actions.
    ```clojure